Florida issues new COVID-19 testing requirement for group home staff

 We are pleased that an emergency order was issued today, requiring group home staff to be tested every two weeks at no cost.
 We thank Gov. DeSantis and Florida health and disability leaders for this rapid response.
 Prior to this order, State of Florida officials referred group homes to local health departments or other resources for COVID testing, resulting in a lack of adequate or coordinated testing and oversight to ensure protection of residents.

 According to Florida Agency for Persons with Disabilities (APD) Director Barbara Palmer, “APD wants our customers to receive the best possible care wherever they live.
 We understand this Emergency Rule will require a lot of coordination and logistics to test our licensed home and facility employees every 14 days; however, it is a vital step to help ensure the safety of our employees and customers.”

 Test kits will be provided by the State of Florida without charge to the homes and facilities.
 They will be mailed directly to homes and facilities, which will implement their own testing schedules.
 Homes that have recently done testing may wait two weeks before conducting new testing.
 Group homes without any current residents are exempt from this requirement.

 Licensed homes will be required to maintain a record of testing at each facility, and they must report compliance with testing and test results to APD by the first and fifteenth of each month.
 Today’s emergency action to try to stop the spread of COVID-19 into facilities overseen by APD is consistent with rules previously issued by the Agency for Health Care Administration related to nursing homes and assisted living facilities.

-More information on Autism Speaks advocacy priorities related to the impact of COVID-19 on our community is available here.
+Click here for more information on Autism Speaks advocacy priorities related to the impact of COVID-19 on our community.